kobotoolbox/docs/source/getting_started_xlsform.md

 **Last updated:**
 <a href="https://github.com/kobotoolbox/docs/blob/495951b94c328bc1ae7d6e429c30aac371acec18/source/getting_started_xlsform.md" class="reference">19
-Feb 2022</a>
+Dec 2024</a>

+When creating survey forms for KoboToolbox, you can build your form with the KoboToolbox Formbuilder or in XLSForm.
+XLSForm is very effective for creating both basic and advanced forms in a user-friendly format.

-This article will show you how to:
+This article explains how to:

--   Set up an XLSForm using Microsoft Excel.
+-   Set up an XLSForm using Microsoft Excel
--   Upload and preview the XLSForm in KoboToolbox.
+-   Upload and preview an XLSForm in KoboToolbox
--   Download a form you have been creating using the KoboToolbox formbuilder as an XLSForm.
+-   Download a form created with the KoboToolbox Formbuilder as an XLSForm

 <video controls>
   <source